Unifying • Mobilizing • Empowering the fight

-Sign up to receive no more than two emails a week from a real person.
-Each email announces a NEW non-adversarial short music video about democracy that you can click on for healing and unity.
-The more clicks, the more people will be directed to Join Common Cause in exponential numbers where the actual fight to defend our democracy is happening.
+You will receive no more than two emails a week personally from Corky Siegel.
+Each email announces a NEW non-adversarial short music video about democracy that you can click on.
+The more clicks, the more people will be directed to Join Common Cause where the actual fight to defend our democracy is happening.
 (Opting out is easy).

 Why Common Cause?

-We have chosen Common Cause (with its 1.5 million members) as our unifying organization because they are a well-equipped, effective, nonpartisan watchdog and a major force in defending our democracy—in courts, legislatures, and public movements—for over 50 years, building strong coalitions with other pro-democracy organizations and initiatives along the way.
+We have chosen Common Cause (with its 1.5 million members) as our unifying organization because they are a well-equipped, effective, nonpartisan watchdog and a major force in defending our democracy—in courts, legislatures, and public movements—for over 50 years, building strong coalitions with other pro-democracy organizations and initiatives.

 Timing is crucial with mid-terms on the horizon.
-But you can stay in the peaceful oasis of positive action and opt-in for the email notifications or just share the videos on your own and lead people to join Common Cause, increasing their membership, and their power, in their ongoing work protecting our democracy — now and into the future.
+But you can stay in the peaceful oasis of positive action and opt-in for the email notifications or just share the videos on your own and lead people to join Common Cause, increasing their membership, and their power, in their ongoing work protecting our democracy (our voices and our votes) — now and into the future.

 To join the 1.5 million